Welcome to my home on the Interwebs where I witter on about my hobby: World of Warcraft.

-You’ll see this graphic from time to time on a Friday, particularly when there’s no real news or Warcraft topic of interest to discuss.
+You’ll see this graphic from time to time, particularly when there’s no real news or Warcraft topic of interest to discuss.
 I’ll be looking back on particular points in Azeroth’s history from my own point of view, remembering what I learnt in my journey, and offering insights into how things are a lot better than you seem to think they were ‘back then.’

 Despite what you might think, this isn’t a place where you can check out whenever you want but can never leave.
 If you grasp what gaming really is about, and how it should only ever be a part of a full, rich and varied experience, you’ll get a lot more out of Azeroth and this site.